viktor-platform/development-tools/README.md

 # Limitations
-- Storage() is currently not supported.
+- Storage() is currently not supported
+- Creating root entity is not possible